List of content you will read in this article:

 A shared hosting package is, of course, shared amongst multiple occupants.
 Therefore, if you have a "noisy neighbor" who is overusing CPU time or eating up memory, then there will be less available for the remaining websites, including yours, causing them to suffer in performance.

-These work to combat the "noisy neighbor" problem, but could limit you from temporarily overusing resources to run, say, statistics, or compile your nightly order list.
-Being able to temporarily break these shared resource limits is called "bursting", which is an option for some hosts.
+These work to combat the "noisy neighbor" problem but could limit you from temporarily overusing resources to run, say, statistics, or compile your nightly order list.
+Temporarily breaking these shared resource limits is called "bursting", which is an option for some hosts.

 Even if one VPS is going hard and running out of memory, even to the point of having a kernel panic or halt state, the other VPSs on the parent machine will generally take no notice at all.
-But, several hosts also offer bursting of CPU and RAM for VPSs, which can still affect your own private server.
+But, several hosts also offer bursting of CPU and RAM for VPSs, which can still affect your private server.

 Different hosting providers may provide different price points for seemingly identical resource availability, but make sure you discern these differences carefully.
-Find out what kind of scalability is available, if there are any baked-in backup solutions for the platform, support response times, and what portions of the hosting platform are managed.
+Find out what kind of scalability is available, any baked-in backup solutions for the platform, support response times, and what portions of the hosting platform are managed.

-This is not a very light choice to make because this will decide which apps you will be able to install, form the core of your server and how your server will perform.
-There are two platforms that you can work with when it comes to a VPS: Linux or Windows.
-The Operating systems have their own ups and downs depending on what it's been used for.
+This is not a very light choice to make because this will decide which apps you will install, from the core of your server, and how your server will perform.
+You can work with two platforms when it comes to a VPS: Linux or Windows.
+The Operating systems have their pro and cons depending on what it's been used for.

-Linux Operating Systems
+1. Linux Operating Systems VPS

 - A Linux VPS consumes fewer resources which increases the website performance and reduces the possible downtimes.
-With the help of a control panel (like cPanel), it's possible to allocate resources to specific applications thus giving you the flexibility and reliability you need.
+With the help of a control panel (like cPanel), it's possible to allocate resources to specific applications, thus giving you the flexibility and reliability you need.

 - The Linux platform is an open-source code which means that you could change the configurations, customize the server for your needs and preferences while removing the parts you would not need.